joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/dining/100000011139846/cumin-tomato-salad-with-jammy-eggs.html

 **Live Updates: Republicans Prepare for a Midterm Convention Heavy on Trump**\
-`The president will speak both nights of the gathering in Dallas.
+`The president will speak on both nights of the gathering in Dallas.
 But with his approval ratings sagging, it’s unclear whether the event will help Republicans in tough races.`\
 https://www.nytimes.com/live/2026/09/09/us/rnc-trump-midterm-convention-updates

 **Scientists Discover the Earliest Evidence of Drug Use in Really Old Teeth**\